Manage Your Device ID Card

-If your Merlin@home™ device experiences an error, you should be notified by the notification speaker which will beep.
-You may also be contacted by your doctor or clinic if they are having trouble receiving the data from your transmitter.
-If you are notified of a device error, your Merlin@home LEDs should indicate what the problem is.
-See the information on this page to identify the specific issue your transmitter is experiencing.
+If your Merlin@home™ Transmitter experiences an error, you may be notified by the notification speaker, which will beep, or the Progress Lights, which will illuminate.
+You may also be contacted by your doctor or clinic if they are having trouble receiving the data from your Transmitter.
+If your Transmitter begins beeping or flashing, the illuminated icons can help you troubleshoot and resolve the error.
+See the information on this page to identify the specific issue your Transmitter may be experiencing.

 No. Your device records and stores all the data from your heart.
-Your transmitter will securely send information to your doctor or clinic on a routine basis, typically every three months.
+Your model EX1150 or EX1150W transmitter will securely send information to your doctor or clinic on a routine basis, typically every three months.
 It also does a quick check of your device on a nightly basis and will send information only if an event (as defined by your doctor) is detected.

 The information that is sent to your doctor or clinic is the same information that is gathered during an in-office visit.
 This information is used to assess your medical treatment.

-Although rare, your transmitter does have the ability to beep.
-The beeping is unrelated to the functioning of your implanted device and typically means your transmitter is having trouble connecting.
+Although rare, your transmitter does have the ability to beep and flash.
+The beeping and flashing is unrelated to the functioning of your implanted device and typically means your transmitter is having trouble connecting.
 An error or technical issue with your transmitter will not affect your implanted Abbott device.
-To stop the transmitter from beeping, press and release the white button located on the front of your transmitter.
+To stop the transmitter from beeping, press and release the white Start button located on the front of your transmitter.
 The transmitter will try to connect again later.
 Check other information on this page about how to resolve common transmission errors.
-If the transmitter continues to beep, unplug your transmitter, and call Abbott Technical Support.
+Unplug your transmitter from the power outlet and contact Abbott Remote Care Technical Support if your transmitter continues to beep and/or flash.

 Your transmitter should not interfere with most other electronic devices in your home.